Rodney Jerkins

 Rodney Roy Jerkins (born July 29, 1977), better known by his stage name Darkchild, is an American record producer, rapper, and songwriter.
 He has collaborated with a broad range of popular artists.

 Jerkins has won two Grammy Awards from 19 nominations.
-Among his most successful productions are "The Boy Is Mine" by Brandy and Monica, "It's Not Right but It's Okay" by Whitney Houston, "Say My Name" by Destiny's Child, "If You Had My Love" by Jennifer Lopez, "Déjà Vu" by Beyoncé, "Holler" by Spice Girls, "He Wasn’t Man Enough" by Toni Braxton, "Telephone" by Lady Gaga, and "As Long as You Love Me" by Justin Bieber.
+Among his most successful productions are "The Boy Is Mine" by Brandy and Monica, "It's Not Right but It's Okay" by Whitney Houston, "You Rock My World" by Michael Jackson, "Say My Name" by Destiny's Child, "If You Had My Love" by Jennifer Lopez, "Déjà Vu" by Beyoncé, "Holler" by Spice Girls, "He Wasn't Man Enough" by Toni Braxton, "Telephone" by Lady Gaga, and "As Long as You Love Me" by Justin Bieber.

 Early life

 Jerkins' father, Frederick, is an Evangelical pastor and his mother was a housekeeper.
 Jerkins began playing piano at age five.
 He would follow his brother and father, who both played at church gatherings.

 Raised in Galloway Township, New Jersey, Jerkins is one of four children: two boys and two girls.
 His brother is fellow producer Fred Jerkins III.
 Jerkins attended Absegami High School, and identifies as a Christian.

 At age 13, he was offered a chance to work at a studio in Atlantic City, but declined.
 At age 14, Jerkins was mentored by his idol, Teddy Riley, but he did not accept a contract offer to work with the producer due to an aspiration to build an "empire" without such support.
 He was also offered a chance to work at Bad Boy Records, but declined.
 At 16, he was approached by James Jones, formerly of Uptown Records, and moved in with him to Hackensack to work with him.
 One of their first sessions was with Patti LaBelle.